Loans

 Ideally, everything would go according to the plan for the entirety of the repayment process.
 However, life happens, and the flexibility that comes with borrowing from friends and family is one of its most significant benefits.
 While you don’t want to do anything to go against the loan agreement you both wrote, it is important to keep the line of communication open with the person you lent you money if things aren’t going according to plan.

-If you have next to no money in your bank account, discuss options with your friend or family member to see if you can skip a month or reduce the monthly payment.
+If you have next to no money in your bank account, discuss personal finance options with your friend or family member to see if you can skip a month or reduce the monthly payment.
 Communication is the best way to show them that despite life’s difficulties, you are grateful for their help and attempting to pay them back as quickly as possible.

 Alternative Options for Borrowing Money

+While it would be convenient if everyone had a person in their lives, they could go to for financial help, that is not always possible.
 For those who don’t have this option for borrowing money, there are still ways for them to get the money they need, even if it might cost more.
 Which option is right for you depends entirely on your unique financial situation.

 Traditional Loans From a Bank or Credit Union